 The Cobb-Whalen Cup

 The Cobb-Whalen Cup was named in honor of Clyde Cobb and John Whalen.
 Cobb was a longtime president of the Southern Nevada Golf Association and one of the original inductees into the association’s Hall of Fame, which is now known as the Las Vegas Golf Hall of Fame.
 Cobb died in October 2000.
+It is net competition.

 John Whalen was a former—and first–Executive Director of the Northern Nevada Golf Association and held the position for many years.
 Whalen died in December 1998.